rust-lang/reference/src/attributes.md

 item that the attribute is declared within. _Outer attributes_, written without the bang after the hash, apply to the item or generic parameter that follow the attribute.

+Any [item declaration] or [generic lifetime or type parameter][generics] may have an attribute applied to it.

 An example of attributes: